tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

 - `vcftools`
 - `aws` CLI (only needed if PACNet training files are missing)

-Ensure these tools are installed or available via a module system.
+Ensure these tools are installed or available via a module system (ex.
+HPC users).
 For AWS CLI, make sure v2 is installed.

-### R Packages

-The pipeline uses R scripts in several modules.
-Install the necessary R packages as listed in the module scripts.
+R packages will be included as part of the docker image.

 ---